My latest experiment with designing a formal suit

 - near black navy blue fabric

-- four buttons that buttons my jacket all the way up the chest
+- four buttons that buttons up to the chest

-I attempt to design an over the top formal dress suit that is more formal than the normal formal for this new suit.
+With this new trip to the tailor’s, I attempt to design an over-the-top formal dress wear that is more formal than the normal formal.

 My last two suits